 A number of problems were encountered while conducting the tests.
 For example, task performance was dynamically varying.
 This could lead to varying frame rates that could result in inconsistencies in image degradation.
-Also, subjective quality evaluation in the problem of lack of control over a large variety of inconsistent task performance, the differing sensory and perceptual abilities of subjects to inconsistent fask performance, the differing signal, and perceptual abilities of subjects to signal, and possibly the expected emotional signal and possibly the expected emotional signal and possibly the expected emotional state of a subject, etc.
+Also, subjective quality evaluation in the problem of lack of control over a large variety of inconsistent task performance, the differing inconsistent task performance, the differing sensory and perceptual abilities of subjects to indentify errors in the perceived audio and video signal, and possibly the expected emotional signal, and possibly the expected emotional state of a subject, etc.